gazay/diffit/README.md

     rails g diffit:init TABLE_NAME

-Creates `initializer` in which you can put names of tracking table and stored procedure as well as triggers for `INSERT` and `UPDATE` actions on corresponding table.
+Creates `initializer` in which you can put names of tracking table and stored procedure.

+### Triggers migration

+    rails g diffit:triggers TABLE_NAME

+Creates triggers for `INSERT` and `UPDATE` actions on corresponding table.
 Assumes it should got real table name.
 Otherwise attempts to get a table name from corresponding class.

 ## In your app